 There are always things we wish we could change about our partners, our relationships, and even ourselves.
 It’s not always easy to be forthcoming and upfront about it.
-But making a third-person – even if it is your BFF – privy to any concerns or complaints you may have about your partner is a sign of disrespect.
+But making a third-person – even if it is your BFF – privy to any concerns or complaints you may have about your partner is a sign of disrespect in a relationship.

 Besides, it doesn’t serve any purpose.
 So, rather than vent to a friend or confidante about all that needs fixing in your relationship, voice these concerns to your partner alone.
 When you do so without decimating their self-esteem, you may even find a way to iron out these cranks.

 Want to show your partner that you respect them?
 Want to gain their respect?
 Forgiveness in relationships plays an important role in cementing the foundation of mutual respect.
 If your partner messes up, don’t hold their mistakes over their head.
 Or use them as a tool of manipulation.